Intellectual property protection by Nintendo: Copyright and patent infringement

 In recent years, Nintendo has taken legal action against sites that knowingly distribute ROM images of its games.
 In July 2018, Nintendo sued Jacob Mathias, the owner of distribution websites LoveROMs and LoveRetro, for "brazen and mass-scale infringement of Nintendo's intellectual property rights".
 Nintendo settled with Mathias that November for more than along with relinquishing all ROM images in their ownership.
 While Nintendo is likely to have agreed to a smaller fine in private, the large amount was seen as a deterrent to prevent similar sites from sharing ROM images.
 Nintendo won a separate suit against RomUniverse in May 2021, which also offered infringing copies of Nintendo DS and Switch games in addition to ROM images.
 The site owner was required to pay Nintendo in damages, and later given a permanent injunction preventing the site from operating in the future and requiring the owner to destroy all ROM copies.
 Nintendo successfully won a suit in the United Kingdom in September 2019 to force the major Internet service providers in the country to block access to sites that offered copyright-infringing copies of Switch software or hacks for the Nintendo Switch to run unauthorized software.
 Nintendo successfully won copyright suits filed in French courts over the file sharing site Dstorage for failing to remove copies of Nintendo game ROMs that had been added by users.

 Nintendo also took steps to use a DMCA strike to block a video segment by the YouTube channel Did You Know Gaming? covering an uncompleted Zelda game pitched to Nintendo by Retro Studios, though the channel later succeeded in reversing the strike.
 When leaks related to The Legend of Zelda: Tears of the Kingdom appeared online in the week before the game's release in May 2023, Nintendo sent out DMCA takedown requests to several tools related to Switch emulation in attempts to stop the leaks.

 Nintendo also has a large patent portfolio related to its hardware and software which it also defends.
 Nintendo along with The Pokémon Company filed a patent infringement lawsuit in September 2024 against Pocketpair over Palworld, with Nintendo claiming the game violated multiple patents it owns.
 Pocketpair has defended their game, among their arguments that existing game mods exhibit prior art to the patents.
 Nintendo had argued that such mods cannot be prior art, since they require the base game to run and cannot be considered novel themselves.
 The U.S. Patent Office issued an ex parte reexamination of one of the key patents in Nintendo's case based on two prior patents, one from Nintendo themselves and another by Konami filed in 2002.
+In a rare move in March 2026, the Patent Office revoked all claims in one of the Nintendo patents at the center of this case, on summoning monsters into battle.
+Nintendo can appeal this decision.